root-Manas/blog/src/content/blog/digital-com.md

   $$
   Where $A_c$ is the carrier amplitude, $m(t)$ is the message signal, and $f_c$ is the carrier frequency.

-- **Frequency Modulation (FM)**: Changes how often the waves come.
+- <span style="color: black; font-weight: bold;">Frequency Modulation (FM)</span>: Changes how often the waves come.
 It's like speaking in different accents.

   Mathematical representation:
   $$